ChrisWhealy/wasm_sha256/README.md

 However, when I attempted to run the program from [`wasmer`](https://wasmer.io), it generated a nonsense hash value... 🤔

-After some investigation it truned out the `wasmer`'s implementation of the WASI interface to the `fd_read` function contained an unexpected difference.
+After some investigation it turned out the `wasmer`'s implementation of the WASI interface to the `fd_read` function contained an unexpected difference.

-This update accounts for those differences and yields binary that weighs in at a whopping 2.5Kb (😎)
+This update accounts for that difference and yields binary that weighs in at a whopping 2.5Kb (😎)

 ---